TDCOSMO XXII: Triaxiality and projection effects in time-delay cosmography: Conclusions

-In summary, we developed the machinery for forward-modeling the projection and selection effect for the lensing and kinematics observables of non-spherical galaxies that act as strong lenses.
-We showed that the projection effects have non-negligible impact on the lensing and kinematic observables, and an accurate analysis of lensing and kinematic data require accurate de-projections.
+In summary, we developed the machinery for forward-modeling the projection and selection effect for the lensing and kinematics observables of nonspherical galaxies that act as strong lenses.
+We showed that the projection effects have non-negligible impact on the lensing and kinematic observables, finding that an accurate analysis of lensing and kinematic data requires accurate deprojections.
 Furthermore, when looking at a population of deflectors, treating the deflectors with spherical assumption does not average out biases on the population level.
 Hence, to accurately recover $H_0$ when using a lensing+kinematics analysis to break the MSD requires an explicit treatment of the projection effects on lensing and kinematics data in the analysis.

-The framework and quantitative characterization of the lensing+kinematic selection and the axisymmetric vs spherical kinematic treatment presented in this work is going to be incorporated in the forthcoming TDCOSMO milestone paper (TDCOSMO et al. in prep).
+The framework and quantitative characterization of the lensing+kinematic selection and the axisymmetric versus spherical kinematic treatment presented in this work have been incorporated in the TDCOSMO2025 cosmological results paper \citep{TDCOSMO_milestone} and will also be included in forthcoming time-delay cosmography analysis (e.g., Paic et al., submitted to A\&A).

 \begin{appendix}